OpenTechSchool/python-data-intro/index.md

 # Core workshop material

-* [Background recap](core/setup.html) - A quick recap of some of the Introduction to Programming essentials.
+* [Recap of Python essentials](core/recap.html) - A quick recap of some of the Introduction to Programming essentials.
+* [Data Structures in Python](core/data.html) - An introduction to the list and dictionary data structures.
 * [Working With Text Files](core/text-files.html) - What is a text file?
 How do we get them in and out of Python?
 * [Working With Strings](core/strings.html) - Once we have our text in Python, what can we do with it?
 * [Regular Expressions](core/regex.html) - A powerful way to find patterns in text.